Synthetic Difference in Differences: Large-Sample Inference

 Now, both the bootstrap and jackknife-based methods discussed so far are designed with the setting of Theorem \ref{theo:asymptotic-linearity} in mind, i.e., for large panels with many treated units.
-These methods may be less reliable when the number of treated units $N_\ttt$ is small, and are not even defined when $N_\ttt = 1$.
+These methods may be less reliable when the number of treated units $N_\ttt$ is small, and the jackknife is not even defined when $N_\ttt = 1$.
 However, many applications of synthetic controls have $N_\ttt = 1$, e.g., the California smoking application from Section \ref{sec:calif}.
 To this end, we consider a third variance estimator that is motivated by placebo evaluations as often considered in the literature on synthetic controls \citep*{Abadie2010,abadie2014}, and that can be applied with $N_\ttt =1$.
-The main idea of such placebo evaluations is to consider the behavior of synthetic control estimation when we replace the unit that was exposed to the treatment with different units that were not exposed.\footnote{Such a placebo test is closely connected to permutation tests in randomization inference; however, in many synthetic controls applications, the exposed unit was not chosen at random, in which case placebo tests do not have the formal properties of randomization tests \citep{firpo2018synthetic,hahn2016}, and so may need to be interpreted via a more qualitative lens.} Algorithm \ref{alg:placebo} builds on this idea, and uses placebo predictions using only the unexposed units to get an estimate the noise level, and then uses it to get \smash{$\hV_\tau$} to build confidence intervals as in \eqref{eq:GCI}.
+The main idea of such placebo evaluations is to consider the behavior of synthetic control estimation when we replace the unit that was exposed to the treatment with different units that were not exposed.\footnote{Such a placebo test is closely connected to permutation tests in randomization inference; however, in many synthetic controls applications, the exposed unit was not chosen at random, in which case placebo tests do not have the formal properties of randomization tests \citep{firpo2018synthetic,hahn2016}, and so may need to be interpreted via a more qualitative lens.} Algorithm \ref{alg:placebo} builds on this idea, and uses placebo predictions using only the unexposed units to estimate the noise level, and then uses it to get \smash{$\hV_\tau$} and build confidence intervals as in \eqref{eq:GCI}.
+See \citet{bottmer2021design} for a discussion of the properties of such placebo variance estimators in small samples.